-The Importance of Workflow Establishing a Workflow Revising Your Workflow A Workflow That Works
+Understanding the Importance of Workflow Establishing a Workflow Revising Your Workflow Creating a Workflow That Works

-The Importance of Workflow
+Understanding the Importance of Workflow

 The term workflow has become a buzzword in the world of digital imaging, and with good reason.
 Many photographers feel overwhelmed when they set out to optimize some of their favorite digital captures.
 Besides not being sure where to begin, they don't know how the process should unfold.